 - 4 interesting ways of adapting TestFLO to your testing process

 - What We Learned From Creating TestFLO For An Enterprise Client

-Lately we realesed our brand new app, RTM for Jira Cloud, that adds Requirements, Test Cases, Test Plans, Test Executions and Defects to your software projects.
-These features transform your Jira into a fully functional test management tool, where you can track the whole testing progress, even in multiple projects at a time.
-Collecting all data in one place makes it possible to link Requirements, Test cases and Defects directly to Jira issues and simply improves work comfort of your team.
+Lately we realesed our brand new app, RTM for Jira Cloud, that adds Requirements, Test Cases, Test Plans, Test Executions and Defects to your software project.
+These modules transform your Jira into a fully functional test management tool where you can track the whole testing progress, even in multiple projects at a time.
+Collecting all data in one place makes it possible to link Requirements, Test Cases and Defects directly to Jira issues and simply improves work comfort of your team.

-Requirements and Test Management has a wide range of functionalities.
+Requirements and Test Management for Jira has a wide range of functionalities.
 The app allows to collect all Requirements and link corresponding Test Cases to them.
 That leads to preparation of complete Test Plans, which contain all Test Cases.
-Test Executions with the same structure as Test Plans not only lets you monitor the statuses of particular actions, but are also fully reusable.
-In the end you get the full report from Test Execution with all the defects, that occured during the process.
+Test Executions with the same structure as reusable Test Plans let you monitor the statuses of particular actions.
+In the end you get the Test Execution view with all the defects that occured during the process.

-One of the most interesting features in RTM is a possibility to organize all the objects into a tree stucture.
-You can also categorize folders per for example sprint, component, assignee or any other parameter you choose to enter manually, making your projects clearer for all your team members.
+One of the most interesting features in RTM is a possibility to organize each kind of objects into a tree stucture.
+You can also categorize folders per for example sprint, component, assignee or any other parameter, making your projects clearer for all your team members.
 Such a solution allows to easily set understandable requirement-test case relations and navigate through all the elements in a coordinated way to track their correct implementation.

 Full traceability of relations between the objects is also a great advantage of our new app.
-Traceability Matrix shows all types of relations on a special panel, that makes the verification of their statuses far more simple and efficient.
-Thanks to this functionality you can:
+The Traceability Matrix shows all relations on a special panel, that makes the verification of their statuses far more simple and efficient.
+Thanks to this functionality, you can: